Advancing the dimensionality reduction of speaker embeddings for speaker diarisation: disentangling noise and informing

-We propose a new model referred to as DDRI (Figure~\ref{fig:dr}-(b)), extending the original DR (Figure~\ref{fig:dr}-(a)) with two proposals :~(i) we present another code with the existing code in parallel, resulting in different codes; (ii) we adopt an indicator denoting whether the speaker embedding includes speakers' voice.
+We propose a new model referred to as DR-DESA (Figure~\ref{fig:dr}-(b)), extending the original DR (Figure~\ref{fig:dr}-(a)) with two proposals :~(i) we disentangle the existing code by adding noise code and applying dropout to it. (ii) we adopt an SAV denoting whether the speaker embedding includes speakers' voice.